Special Pricing- Just $650

 Up until now, accurately diagnosing early occlusal caries has been a major diagnostic challenge for dental professionals.
 Radiographs often fail to detect occlusal caries until demineralization has extended to or beyond the middle third of the dentin.
 Visual inspection can be subjective when diagnosing questionable occlusal lesions.

-The revolutionary Ortek-ECD immediately and accurately detects if highly prevalent occlusal lesions have initially breached the dentin-enamel junction, advanced further into the dentin, are confined to the enamel or are just affected by stain.
+The revolutionary Ortek-ECD, an FDA cleared medical device, immediately and accurately detects if highly prevalent occlusal lesions have initially breached the dentin-enamel junction, advanced further into the dentin, are confined to the enamel or are just affected by stain.
 The ECD immediately displays a quantitative digital caries score from 0-100 depending on the extent of decay into the dentin, if any.

 Breakthrough Electronic Conductance Technology